MystenLabs/walrus-docs/docs/walrus-sites/routing.md

 The `headers` section allows you to specify custom HTTP response headers for specific resources.
-The keys in the `headers` object are the paths of the resources, and the values are lists of key-value pairs corresponding to the headers that the Portal will attach to the response.
+The keys in the `headers` object are the paths of the resources, and the values are lists of key-value pairs corresponding to the headers that the portal will attach to the response.

 For example, in the configuration above, the file `index.html` will be served with the `Content-Type` header set to `text/html; charset=utf-8` and the `Cache-Control` header set to